beeburrt/bburt-dot-me/src/pages/about.md

 Anyways, I got this computer and now I spend as much time as I can trying to learn as much as I can.
 The problem is that it's all so interesting!
 And there's so much to learn!

-I'm still figuring out what path I want to pursue but I'm currently studying web development, Ruby and Ruby on Rails, React, JavaScript, Node and TypeScript, C++ and all things Linux.
+I'm still figuring out exactly what I want to do, but I'm currently studying web development, Ruby/Ruby on Rails, React, JavaScript/Node, TypeScript, Bash, C++ and all things Linux.

 I'm currently seeking a mentor and a job.